ZQ-PSK/ssg/content/_index.md

 All commands provided literally in this guide and system configuration instructions assume the use of Ubuntu or a similar Linux distribution.

-The guide includes the following sections, arranged in suggested reading order.
+The guide includes the following sections, arranged in suggested reading order:
 ## [Hugo](/docs/hugo)
 Instructions for creating a website with Hugo, an open-source static site generator.